sum1won/summod/README.md

 # summod
-This is summod, a dominions 4 overhaul mod, and it is a work in progress.
+This is summod, a dominions 4 overhaul mod.
 For discussion: http://z7.invisionfree.com/Dom3mods/index.php?showtopic=2764

 Thanks to: LambertS, Moggers, Ohlmann, Amuys, Johannes, Algulod, llamabeast, Zonk, Sy, Cruxador, Iceland, Torgoni, Malakal, Fungalreason, AN, Maerlande, Earcaraxe, Eustachy, Yakri, PyroICF, Kate Micucci, EAlb, Warspirit, various anons, and anyone else I've forgotten.

 What is the purpose of this mod?
 The mod's purpose is a general "gameplay improvement mod."
 This primarily involves increasing gameplay variety.
-While balance is involved in this, it is not the only consideration.
-The changes to the generic section can be quite conservative, but certain nations with severe underlying flaws, such as LA Pythium (coming soon!), receive comprehensive rebuilds.
+While balance is involved, it is not the only consideration.
+The changes to the generic section are conservative, but certain nations with significant underlying flaws, such as LA Pythium, are comprehensively rebuilt.

 RANGES USED:   Units 6300-6999;  Weapons 1400-1500;  Armor 750-780;  Sites 1800-1850;  Nametypes   ; Montag 1300-1320;  Item 700-799;  Spell; restrictitem 1100-1150;  Nations;  mercenary; event; Sprites: 118
 ****************************************************************************************************************
-Changelog (v0.78)
+Changelog (v0.79)

 Table of Contents